AlexFine/SwiftUICode/public/remaining-specs-summary.md

 6. The `.keyboardType(_:)` modifier should be deprecated just like the `.textContentType(_:)` modifier.

 7. There should be an additional `.style(_:)` modifier that defaults the text field style just like these images.
-(Notice the shadow in the focused text field in the middle of figure 7.)
+(Notice the shadow is missing from the left photo of figure 7, but present in the focused text field in the middle of figure 7.)

 | 6 |
 |:-------------------------:|